didot05/Final_Year_Project/README.md

 ============== Final Year Project 2022 ============

-A subtractive software synthesiser built using the JUCE framework.
+A subtractive software synthesiser was built using the JUCE framework.

 Implemented Features:
 - two Oscillators